brambozz/physics/plan.md

 + Slowly increase running mileage by running more often in the week and more distance per run

+#### New plan 2020-07-05

+Because the last run with some sprints seemed to be too much too quick, I will stop running in july and really do the exercises better.
+Concretely, do every day at least once:
++ Two leg little jumps until fatigue
++ 10 Full squats
++ Isometric loading by standing on one leg

+Also have to read up on some research.

 ### Handstand

 I want to be able to do a handstand, because it is cool.
 But also for